JoaoVasques/wazza/modules/api/docs/API.md

     }
   ```

+ + PayPal payment

     If the payment was made via PayPal, the following attributes are added to common structure:

     ```json
     {